 Instructions

-- Scoop ½ - ¾ cup of the meat and vegetables mixture and form into oblong meatballs.
-Spread remaining sauce evenly over the cabbage rolls.
+- Scoop ½ - ¾ cup of the meat and veggie mixture and form into oblong meatballs, similar to the shape of traditional cabbage rolls.
+Place each meatball in the baking dish on top of the sauce.
+Continue until all the mixture is used up.

 Video